 Maximum Limits of Disturbance.

+For single family residential uses, the maximum limits of disturbance shall be ten thousand square feet (10,000 sq.ft.) or forty percent (40%) of the total square footage of the lot, whatever is less.
+However, where the lot size is less than seven thousand five hundred square feet (7,500 sq.ft) the total limits of disturbance may be up to three thousand square feet (3,000 sq.ft).

-For For all other uses, the maximum limits of disturbance shall be determined by the director on a case- by-case basis in harmony with the purposes of FCOZ stated in 19.38.010 to accomplish the purposes set forth in Subsection B of this section.
+For all other uses, the maximum limits of disturbance shall be determined by the director on a case- by-case basis in harmony with the purposes of FCOZ stated in 19.38.010 to accomplish the purposes set forth in Subsection B of this section.

 Modification of Limits of Disturbance.